+Estimate the number and type of families that will benefit from the proposed activities 25 Low- to moderate-income households will be assisted.
 Location Description Town-wide, Villages of Depew (west of Transit Road) and Sloan.
-Planned Activities HUD Matrix Code: 14f Housing Rehabilitation for needed repairs to improve energy efficiency in housing units.
-4 Project Name Sump Pump Grant Target Area Cedargrove Heights Walden Avenue Pine Hill/Genesee St. Depew Sloan Clinton Town Wide Goals Supported Provide Sump Pump Assistance Needs Addressed Resident Rehab- Sump-Pump Grant Program Funding CDBG: \$10,000 Description Provide grants of up to \$1,200 to owner occupants to provide funding for specifications, bid/estimates and installation of proper sump crock, pump, discharge, and code mandated electrical and smoke/co detection devices.
-Target Date 3/31/2024 Estimate the number and type of families that will benefit from the proposed activities Approximately 8 households will benefit from this program.
+Planned Activities HUD Matrix Code: 14l The Town contracts with a qualified environmental firm prior to rehabilitation to conduct a risk assessment to determine lead-based paint hazards and conducts a clearance test at the completion of the project to ensure elimination of all lead hazards.
+3 Project Name Sump Pump Grant Target Area Town Wide Goals Supported Provide Sump Pump Assistance Needs Addressed Residential Rehab - Owner Occupied Funding CDBG: \$5,000 Description Provide grants of up to \$1,200 to owner occupants to provide funding for specifications, bid/estimates and installation of proper sump crock, pump, discharge, and code mandated electrical and smoke/co detection devices.
+Target Date 3/31/2025 Estimate the number and type of families that will benefit from the proposed activities Approximately 4 households will benefit from this program.
 Location Description Town-wide, Villages of Depew (west of Transit Road) and Sloan.
 Planned Activities Housing Rehabilitation to prevent sewage back up and storm overflow.
-5 Project Name Rehabilitation Activity Delivery Costs Target Area Cedargrove Heights Walden Avenue Pine Hill/Genesee St. Depew Sloan Clinton Town Wide
+4 Project Name Peach Tree Road Neighborhood Trees Target Area Pine Hill/Genesee St. Goals Supported Public Infrastructure Needs Addressed Public Infrastructure & Improvements Funding : Description Replanting of trees in the Town right-of-way.